rossneilson/tabi-traveler/src/markdown/blog/covidTravelPostEn.md

 Naples was certainly other worldly but maybe not in a good way.
 We felt as though we were launched into some crazy alternative reality with small children and entire families speeding past on motorbikes through tiny side streets.
 We had heard Naples was a tad grittier than Rome but that was certainly an understatement.
 Even our airbnb hosts suggested that Kona remove her necklace before leaving the apartment.
 Crossing the road felt like Russian roulette as there appeared to be no rules and graffiti everywhere.
 And with how busy it was I wasn't sure news of the coronavirus had made it to Naples.
 So we trekked through the concrete wild jungle for pizza since it was one of the few reasons we were stopping for a night, and wow, it truly was amazing, as a pizza lover it was worth it.
 Just maybe not again.

-But after we eventually made it to Syracuse in Sicily, we felty like we had finally escaped the crazy chaos of Naples and found a slice of heaven in the small Island of Ortigia.
+But after we eventually made it to Syracuse in Sicily, we felt like we had finally escaped the crazy chaos of Naples and found a slice of heaven in the small Island of Ortigia.
 It felt so completely different to the rest of Italy.
 Again there were certainly tourists around but nowhere near as many as there would usually be which made getting restaurants a lot easier.
-Ortigia had, I think, the pefect atmosphere and I am glad we had a good amount of time here.
+Ortigia had, I think, the perfect atmosphere and I am glad we had a good amount of time here.
 Although there was not a lot to explore it was lovely to relax and take our time as well as exploring the culinary world of Sicily.
 The focus on seafood was perfect for Kona and I and we tried so many amazing dishes and wines, dinner was always a pleasant surprise.
 We stayed in a beautiful ancient stone airbnb right in the middle of the old town that was so lovely, we even had 2 cats that patrolled the area and greeted us every time we left or came home.

 ![cats](../../img/cats.jpg "cats")